squirrelchat/documentation/docs/rest-api/0-generics.md

 > notice.
 We're not accepting contributions at this time.

 ## Generic types
+### Snowflake

 ### Generic error
 A generic error is what the API returns in almost all cases when an error occurs.
 It'll most of the time include a message, but it's not necessary.
+The error code will always be uppercase.

 ###### Example
 ```json